Assault on the Blackwater Fort: The Assault

 On the morning of Sunday 16 February 1595, Art MacBaron O'Neill approached the fort from the direction of Armagh with 40 men, escorting what appeared to be two prisoners.
 As they crossed the bridge one of the English warders noticed the matchcords of the Irishmen's matchlock calivers were lit, a sign that they were ready to fire.
 The English opened fire and MacBaron's men forced their way into the stone tower, but the English withdrew to the upper storeys and prevented the Irish from taking the tower.
 Meanwhile, on the other side of the river, 200 Irish soldiers swept over the earth ramparts and took the bawn.
 The English soldiers and their families retreated to the wooden tower.
 Defensive fire from within kept the Irish back and twice the warders thwarted MacBaron's attempts to burn the position.
 Fifteen of MacBaron's men were killed attempting to storm the towers, and eight more would later die of their wounds.
 The stalemate lasted until five o' clock in the evening when MacBaron called for a ceasefire.
 He offered the garrison terms for their surrender.
 The English, led by Edward Cornwall, were critically low on ammunition but still prevaricated until MacBaron threatened to burn the fort to the ground with all in it.
 The ward's surrender was agreed and MacBaron guaranteed their safe passage to Newry.

 Results

 The loss of the fort was doubtless a military setback for the Crown, but of more significance was the presence of the Earl of Tyrone in person.
 According to the English commander, O'Neill arrived after the surrender and was outraged at the losses suffered in taking the fort, and was angry that the defenders had not been executed.
 After the English soldiers and their families left, O'Neill looked on as the bridge was demolished and the fort's defence slighted.
-Up until this point there was no concrete proof that O'Neill active in the attacks by Maguire and O'Donnell in the west of Ireland.
+Up until this point there was no concrete proof that O'Neill was active in the attacks by Maguire and O'Donnell in the west of Ireland.
 Now there was indisputable proof that the crown was at war with O'Neill.